-Catheters are a good option for managing incontinence, but which type is best?
+Urinary catheters are a good option for managing incontinence, but which type is best?
 External catheters like condom catheters and internal catheters offer benefits and risks.
-Here are some things to consider.
+Here is a look at the two types of catheters and some things to consider.

 External Condom catheters